 If you’ve been diagnosed with low-risk prostate cancer, you may only require active surveillance, otherwise known as watchful waiting.

-Other treatment options include surgery, radiation therapy, hormone therapy, chemotherapy, and immunotherapy.
+Other treatment options include surgery, radiation therapy, and hormone therapy.
 Depending on your case, you may have a combination of treatments.

-Click here to learn more about treatment options like GreenLight™ Laser Therapy or watch the video below.
+Click here to learn more about treatment options like GreenLight™ Laser Therapy.